milaboratory/docs/docs/mixcr/guides/rnaseq.md

 This plot reveals a mild contamination by B-cells, since IGH and IGKL chains present in the samples despite Treg and CD8+ cells have been isolated for library preparation.

-## Full length BCR assembly
+## Full length receptor assembly

-Because RNAseq reads randomly cover the whole receptor gene region it is possible to assemble full-length sequences.
+Because RNA-Seq reads randomly cover the whole receptor gene region it is possible to assemble full-length sequences.
+This is usually more relevant to BCR data, because, due to hypermutations, two different clones can share same `CDR3` sequence.
 To do that we should specify `--contig-assembly` option for `mixcr analyze shotgun` command.

 ```shell
 > mixcr analyze shotgun \